 The Club was variously known as Maidenhead C.C., Bray C.C., Old Field Club, and even Berkshire - all the same names played for all these 'clubs' which never actually played against each other.
 The formal foundation date for the Club was probably in the 1790's.
 A Centenary was held in 1894, and the Maidenhead Advertiser reported the 128th AGM in 1926.
 The year 1798 therefore has been taken as the formal foundation of the Club.
 For several years between the World Wars, Maidenhead C.C. and Bray C.C. were separate clubs, each with their own ground.
 Bray C.C. moved to its present ground in the village near the church in 1919, and now has a second pitch across the road.
 The two clubs, Maidenhead and Bray, joined forces in 1946, and the ground and clubhouse are shared with the thriving

-Michael Parkinson has been the President of the Club since 1987, and has added hugely to both the cricket and to the social sides.
+Sir Michael Parkinson has been the President of the Club since 1987, and has added hugely to both the cricket and to the social sides.
 The annual 'Parkie Day' has been a high spot on the local calendar for years, with celebrity matches including such names as Imran Khan, Gower, Lillee, Atherton, Bairstow, Lamb, Emburey, Marsh, alongside Kenny Lynch, Billy Connolly, Annabel Croft, George Best, Jimmy Tarbuck, Angela Rippon, Ernie Wise, Chris Tarrant, Gary Lineker, and many others.

-The Club was the first club in Berks. to gain the Clubmark from the ECB.
+The Club was the first club in Berkshire to gain the Clubmark from the ECB.

 The Club has one of the most beautiful grounds in a beautiful village, is rich in history, and is even richer in its members.